All Episodes

 Yeah.

-Um, the way is this is what we have, we have um uh we have what's called ex exempted or non-exempt or accepted or non non-accepted.
+We have what's called exempted or non-exempt or accepted or non-accepted.

 It comes down to this.

-If if the government function is either related to a constitutional duty, for example, the vice president is still allowed to go on his diplomatic mission, that is the constitutional duty, that is allowed to continue.
+If the government function is either related to a constitutional duty, for example, the vice president's still allowed to go on his diplomatic mission, that is a constitutional duty, that is allowed to continue.

-If it deals with health or safety, um that is everything from military to TSA to um some of the I think even food safety, some of that stuff, that would continues.
+If it deals with health or safety, that is everything from military to TSA to some of the, I think even food safety, some of that stuff, that continues.

 And then if there's something specific in law that says it continues even during a shutdown, that will continue.

-The stuff that doesn't continue, um agencies that would would see a major impact in their work uh would be say the Department of Education.
+The stuff that doesn't continue, agencies that would see a major impact in their work would be, say, the Department of Education.

-It's non-essential to that that list of laundry list I just gave.
+It's non-essential to that list of laundry list I just gave.

-It's not really constitutional, um, it's not really related to health and safety, and it's not otherwise specifically provided that it stays open during a shutdown.
+It's not really related to health and safety, and it's not otherwise specifically provided that it stays open during a shutdown.

-I know that the media tried to ignore it in many ways in many aspects.
+I know that the media tried to ignore it in many ways and many aspects.

 I am a conservative.